 Much of Covington’s pro bono work reflects the firm's commitment to providing legal services to economically disadvantaged individuals and families in our surrounding communities.
-Our six-month rotation program reflects this commitment by allowing attorneys and staff to work at each of three DC-based legal service organizations -- Neighborhood Legal Services Program, the Children’s Law Center and Bread for the City.
+Our six-month rotation program reflects this commitment by allowing lawyers and staff to work at each of three DC-based legal service organizations -- Neighborhood Legal Services Program, the Children’s Law Center, and Bread for the City.
+Covington pioneered the loaned associate model over 45 years ago.
+Since its start in 1969, nearly 300 lawyers have participated in the program.

-- The American Lawyer magazine has ranked Covington’s pro bono practice among the top three firms for 17 of the past 21 years.
+- The American Lawyer magazine has ranked Covington’s pro bono practice among the top five firms for 21 of the past 25 years, including ten years at number one.

-- Law360 designated Covington as a 2013 Pro Bono Firm of the Year, noting that the firm has “spearheaded the fight against government-sanctioned discrimination in the past year.”
-Law360 previously named Covington as a Pro Bono Firm of the Year in 2010 and 2012.
+- Law360 designated Covington as a 2014 Pro Bono Firm of the Year, noting that the firm has worked on “some of the year's most pressing civil-rights litigation, including landmark challenges to New York City's stop-and-frisk policing and an Arizona county's targeting of Latino drivers under Sheriff Joe Arpaio.”
+Law360 previously named Covington as a Pro Bono Firm of the Year in 2010 and 2012, and 2013.

 - National Law Journal - Covington was named to NLJ’s Pro Bono Hot List in 2013 and 2014.

-- National Law Journal "Champions" - In each of the past three years Covington lawyers have been selected as "Champions" for upholding the profession’s core values through public service, pro bono efforts, and advocacy for civil liberties - Robert Long (2012); S. William Livingston (2011); Anthony Herman (2010).
+- National Law Journal "Champions" - Three Covington lawyers have been honored as "Champions" for upholding the profession’s core values through public service, pro bono efforts, and advocacy for civil liberties - Robert Long (2012); S. William Livingston (2011); Anthony Herman (2010).

 - The Justice & Diversity Center - Outstanding Volunteer in Public Service Award (2013).